Your Guide To Rhodes Island, Greece

 Gabi is an award-winning writer who lives on the Island of Crete in Greece.
 She is an expert in Greek travel and writes guides for the everyday traveler.

-Locally known as Rodos, Rhodes is the biggest and most important island in the Dodecanese and the historical capital of this island cluster.
-Home to important ancient towns, beautiful beaches, and an impressive past, the island is also an important summer destination, family-friendly, with tons of things to see and do.
+Locally known as Rodos, Rhodes is the most important largest island in the Dodecanese Islands group and the historical capital of this island cluster.
+Home to important ancient towns, beautiful beaches, and an impressive past, the island is also a family-friendly summer destination with many things to see and do.

 If you are planning to visit the Greek Islands but still haven’t decided which one to visit, or even if you’ve already made up your mind and Rhodes, Greece is your next travel destination, you’ve landed on the right site.
 This guide will show you the best things to do in Rhodes and introduce some key things to know before heading to the island.